fahd-111/plan-buddy/README.md

 - If Metro bundling fails, try clearing cache: `npm start -- --reset-cache`.

 API & security
 - The OpenAI API key must only live on the backend (`backend/.env`).
-The frontend never contains secrets — it only calls `POST /plan`.
+The frontend does not contains secrets — it only calls `POST /plan`.
 - Frontend resolves the server base URL at runtime from Expo extras (`EXPO_PUBLIC_API_BASE_URL`) or falls back to `http://localhost:8787`.

 Tests